What is data integration?

 Statistical data integration will always be conducted in an open and accountable way so anyone can see how their data is being used.

-Our internal processes ensure that privacy is a paramount consideration when data is being combined.
+Our internal processes ensure that secrecy of your information is a paramount consideration when data is being combined.

 No person will ever be able to see all of your information together at any point of the data combining process.
 This is known as the separation principle.